Wyntuition/jekyll-now/todo/02-work-internal.md

 +Blog: Setting up a Successful Project

+Why have I seen so many poorly running software projects, at the same time so many young team members and young processes in response?
+Perhaps in the software industry we're overlooking some classic ingredients to productive, quality work: technical depth, depth in experience, depth in technical management, and classic engineering principles.

     - Larger the project, greater the chance of failure.
 Every line is chance for new bug.
 Ask client probing questions and listen hard.
         - Prevent developers from taking every change request from a client literally, instead of seeing the big picture of what they really want
         - Don't atomize the vision with a user story-centric view.
 Run release plannings that clearly lays out the application as a whole, with epic-ish things